Born Free: Plot

-Some years later, Joy and George soon have to travel to Kiunga as George has been told by his boss, John Kendall (Geoffrey Keen) about a lion who is killing goats in a local village.
-George successfully manages to kill the lion and he and Joy are able to share a special holiday with Elsa, where they introduce her to the Indian Ocean.
-On returning to the Northern Province, the Adamsons learn that Elsa has caused a massive elephant stampede.
-Kendall states that the Adamsons can no longer keep Elsa and must find a zoo to take her in.
-However, Joy instead wishes to teach Elsa how to survive in the wild, which Kendall reluctantly gives her and George three months to do.
+Years later, George's boss, John Kendall informs him that a lion in Kiunga has been killing goats in a local village.
+George is sent to kill the lion, which he does successfully, allowing him and Joy to enjoy a holiday with Elsa near the Indian Ocean.
+When they return to the Northern Province, the Adamsons learn that Elsa has caused a massive elephant stampede.
+John says that they can no longer keep Elsa and must find a zoo.
+However, Joy instead wishes to set Elsa free, believing a zoo would make her miserable.
+John reluctantly agrees to give the Adamsons three months to do so.